tools200ms/ecommquery/README.md

 ```

 ## HTML sterilisation
-While working for custommers, I found a common issue that HTML descriptions hold leftovers from data migration from a previous system.
-For instance, HTML code can contain 'div' elemets having defined classes that are nonexistent in a new system, or have 'img' elements with urls pointing to an old system.

-Therefore, code sterilization is a vital part of migration process.
+When processing HTML data, 'sterilization' is a good practice to ensure that there are not any 'meaningless' tags or attributes.

-Function `HTMLfun.sanitize(html: str)` cleansup code as follows:
+Function `HTMLfun.sanitize(html: str)` provided by eCommQuery cleans up HTML as follows:
 * unwrap (remove tag keeping its content) all elements that are **not**:
   * `h1`, `h2`, `h3`, `h4`, `h5`, `h6` - header tags
   * `p`, `br` - format tags